wp-plugins/wp-polls/readme.txt

 All the information (general, changelog, installation, upgrade, usage) you need about this plugin can be found here: [WP-Polls Readme](http://www.lesterchan.net/wordpress/readme/wp-polls.html "WP-Polls Readme").
 It is the exact same readme.html is included in the zip package.

-There is a problem with WordPress Plugins SVN.
-It will not zip up sub sub folders, use this WP-Polls direct download link: [WP-Polls 2.14](http://www.lesterchan.net/others/downloads.php?id=10 "WP-Polls 2.14")

 == Development Blog ==

 [GaMerZ WordPress Plugins Development Blog](http://www.lesterchan.net/wordpress/ "GaMerZ WordPress Plugins Development Blog")